 If you notice a business is worried about a new contract, dig a little deeper.
 New software might be the fix they’re looking for - especially when you consider that many job management solutions often have a range of features to cater to work of any size.

-6. Lack of stock control
+6. Lack of inventory control

 - Have they ever been overcharged/undercharged by a supplier?